On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients

-\textbf{Comparison with NCCL~\cite{nccl}:} NCCL is a centralized continual learning algorithm that greedily adapts learning rates at each iteration and trains a model jointly on memory and current data.
-C-FLAG is a federated counterpart of NCCL as an adaptive learner.
-However, an FL involves local training, and hence, global greedy adaptation of learning rates in every epoch is not feasible.
+\textbf{Comparison with NCCL~(\cite{nccl}):} NCCL is a centralized continual learning algorithm that greedily adapts learning rates at each iteration and trains a model jointly on memory and current data.
+NCCL is a strategy that uses adaptive step sizes for continual learning when the optimization problem is smooth and non-convex.
+NCCL overcomes several shortcomings in \cite{gem} and \cite{a-gem} in the context of adapting the learning rates.
+C-FLAG is a federated counterpart of NCCL as an adaptive learner, when data is available at the edge user.
+As FL involves local training, the global greedy adaptation of learning rates in every epoch is not feasible.
 In our approach, IAG helps to adapt the learning rates based on the accumulated gradients.
-Since CFLAG performs a single gradient step on the memory data for every $E$ local training steps, we expect the proposed approach to outperform NCCL with respect to the accuracy on the current task.
+This allows C-FLAG to optimize the learning rates at each client while reducing global catastrophic forgetting.